Epidemiology of cancer: India

-According to the Population Cancer Registry of Indian Council of Medical Research, the incidence and mortality of cancer is highest in the north-eastern region of the country.
-Breast cancer is the most common, and stomach cancer is the leading cause of death by cancer for the population as a whole.
-Breast cancer and lung cancer kill the most women and men respectively.
+In 2013, the incidence and mortality of cancer is highest in the north-eastern region of India.
+In 2015, breast cancer was the most common, and stomach cancer was the leading cause of death by cancer.
+In 2015, breast cancer and lung cancer killed the most women and men respectively.

 Canada

-In Canada, as of 2007, cancer is the number one cause of death, contributing to 29.6% of all deaths in the country.
-The second highest cause of death is cardiovascular diseases resulting in 21.5% of deaths.
-As of 2011, prostate cancer was the most common form of cancer among males (about 28% of all new cases) and breast cancer the most common in females (also about 28% of all new cases).
+In 2007, cancer was the number one cause of death, contributing to 29.6% of all deaths in Canada.
+The second highest cause of death was cardiovascular diseases, resulting in 21.5% of deaths.
+In 2011, prostate cancer was the most common form of cancer among males (about 28% of all new cases) and breast cancer the most common in females (also about 28% of all new cases).

 The leading cause of death in both males and females is lung cancer, which contributes to 26.8% of all cancer deaths.
 Statistics indicate that between the ages of 20 and 50 years, the incidence rate of cancer is higher amongst women whereas after 50 years of age, the incidence rate increases in men.
 Predictions by the Canadian Cancer Society indicate that with time, there will be an increase in the rates of incidence of cancer for both males and females.
-Cancer will thus continue to be a persistent issue in years to come.

 United States

-In the United States, cancer is responsible for 25% of all deaths with 30% of these from lung cancer.
-The most commonly occurring cancer in men is prostate cancer (about 25% of new cases) and in women is breast cancer (also about 25%).
-Cancer can occur in children and adolescents, but it is uncommon (about 150 cases per million in the U.S.), with leukemia the most common.
-In the first year of life the incidence is about 230 cases per million in the U.S., with the most common being neuroblastoma.
-Data from 2004 to 2008 in the United States indicates that the overall age-adjusted incidence of cancer was approximately 460 per 100,000 men and women per year.
+In 2008, cancer was responsible for 25% of all US deaths, with 30% of these from lung cancer.
+In 2008, the most commonly occurring cancer in men was prostate cancer, at about 25% of new cases.
+In 2008, amongst women, breast cancer was the most commonly occurring cancer, with about 25% of cancer diagnoses.
+Cancer can occur in children and adolescents, but it is uncommon, with about 150 cases per million in the U.S., with leukemia being the most common.
+In the first year of life, the incidence is about 230 cases per million in the U.S., with the most common being neuroblastoma.
+From 2004 to 2008, the US overall age-adjusted incidence of cancer was approximately 460 per 100,000 men and women per year.

-Cancer is responsible for about 25% of all deaths in the U.S., and is a major public health problem in many parts of the world.
+In 2008, cancer was responsible for about 25% of all US deaths.
 The statistics below are estimates for the U.S. in 2008, and may vary substantially in other countries.
 They exclude basal and squamous cell skin cancers, and carcinoma in situ in locations other than the urinary bladder.
 As seen, breast/prostate cancer, lung cancer and colorectal cancer are responsible for approximately half of cancer incidence.
 The same applies for cancer mortality, but with lung cancer replacing breast/prostate cancer as the main cause.

 In 2016, an estimated 1,685,210 new cases of cancer will be diagnosed in the United States and 595,690 people will die from the disease.